1. Home

 D4: Root cause analysis (RCA)

-The TMAs are re-reviewed by a blinded pathologist who did not participate in the initial proficiency test review.
-Significant disagreement is observed in cases in question. - Analytic
+The TMAs are re-reviewed by a blinded pathologist who did not participate in the initial PT review.
+Significant disagreement is observed in cases in question.

-If unacceptable responses fail to show a consistent trend, or if there is not a known source of random variation in the laboratory, then this suggests that analytic problems do not wholly explain the observed problem.
-However, if the majority of the intended responses trend in one direction, this may indicate that some degree of assay re-optimization would help the situation.
-After review of the PSR, assay conditions are similar, but not identical, to the majority of laboratories using the same clone/platform. - Pre-analytic
+If unacceptable responses fail to show a consistent trend, or if there isn’t a known source of random variation in the laboratory, then this suggests that the observed problem isn’t wholly explained by analytic problems.
+However, if most of the intended responses trend in one direction, this may indicate that some degree of assay re-optimization would help the situation.
+After review of the PSR, assay conditions are similar, but not identical, to the majority of laboratories using the same clone/platform.

 PT slides were handled according to directions upon arrival.
 No pre-analytic variables were felt to contribute to the problem.